-There’s so much more to Massachusetts than Boston!
-In this post, we want to highlight some of the fun things to do in Western MA.
+There’s more to Massachusetts than Boston.
+Get to know the “other side of Massachusetts” with this list of fun things to do in Western MA.

 So if you’re looking for day trips in Massachusetts outside of the big city, we recommend driving through Hampshire County.
-Below we’ve listed out our favorite cities and sites.
+Below we’ve listed out our favorite cities and attractions.

 This city is known for its history, culture, and cute shopping area, so there are plenty of things to do in Northampton.
 We especially loved the Smith College Museum of Art.
 It is widely recognized as one of the leading academic museums in the country.

-While visiting Northampton, we recommend taking a stroll along Main Street.
-The shops have fun merchandise and the storefronts are cute.
-We even saw this mural as we explored the area.
+One of the best things to do in Western MA is to walk along Northampton’s Main Street.
+The shops there have fun merchandise and the storefronts are cute.
+We even saw some murals as we explored the area.

-If you’re visiting Amherst with kids, or just like donuts, we recommend going to Atkins Farms.
+If you’re looking for fun things to do in Western MA with kids, or just like donuts, we recommend going to Atkins Farms.
 They have a lot of great food items, but what they’re best known for is their cider donuts.
 We thought they were fantastic!

 Another thing to do in Amherst is visit the Emily Dickinson Museum which is actually in her old home.
 Unfortunately it was closed on the day that we visited, but we would have loved to learn more about this incredible poet.